 Start and endpoint: Glutton Bridge

-From the summit, simply walk back the same way you came… Down the eastern side of Chrome Hill and along the road all the way back to Glutton Bridge.
+From the top, simply walk back the same way you came… Down the eastern side of Chrome Hill Dragon’s Back and back along the road to Glutton Bridge.

-If you have any questions or want any more information drop a comment below and I’ll get back to you!
+If you have any questions or want any more information on Dragon’s Back Peak District drop a comment below and I’ll get back to you!

 PIN IT FOR LATER!